SudoWatson/PhotoPolarAlign/README.md

 </details>

 ## Usage
-- First you'll need to roughly align your telescope with the Celestial Pole region visible in your cameras view from 2 angles, roughly 90 degrees apart.
+- First, roughly align your telescope with the Celestial Pole region visible in your cameras view from 2 angles, roughly 90 degrees apart.
 - Take 2 images roughly 90 degrees apart form each other and get them onto your computer with PPA installed.
 - Run PPA with Python 2.7:
 ```sh